xelatihy/yocto-gl/docs/yocto_gl.md

 github.com/nothings/stb_perlin.h.

-This library imports many symbols from std for three reasons: avoid verbosity , esnuring better conventions when calling math functions and allowing easy overriding of std containers if desired.
+This library imports many symbols from std for three reasons: avoid verbosity , ensuring better conventions when calling math functions and allowing easy overriding of std containers if desired.
 Just do not flatten this namespace into yours if this is a concern.